Search icon

 • The system monitors the direction of skidding via the yaw control sensor.
 It applies the brakes on individual wheels asymmetrically so that the vehicle stays in line with the driver’s steering inputs.

-• Electronic Stability Control also works in conjunction with the traction control system to reduce the engine power if the driver applies too much throttle.
+• Electronic Stability Control also works in conjunction with the traction control system in a car to reduce the engine power if the driver applies too much throttle.

-• ESC in cars activates if it detects the loss of steering control.
+• ESC in cars activates if it detects a loss of steering control.
 The system constantly monitors your steering wheel inputs.

 • Suppose the car is not headed in the direction where the driver is steering.
 In that case, the ESC activates and corrects the vehicle's course or prevents/minimises skidding in case of emergency manoeuvres.